fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 ## SPRING BREAK

+General Note: Although we won't dedicate entire days to website development, we will continue to discuss ways to enhance your websites.

 ## 9: Text Mining
 Under what circumstances are these techniques useful?
 How can they be used most effectively?
 We're going to talk about the different formats of data these tools require, problems moving from one to the other; pros and cons of their various approaches, and whatever you newly discovered about your sources from taking a broad view of your sources/data.